oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/lsu_control/README.md

 | Burst-Coalesced LSU                                                         |  Prefetching LSU
 |---                                                                          |---
 | - Dynamically buffers requests until the largest possible burst can be made | - Buffers the next contiguous address of data for future loads
-| - Makes efficient accesses to global memory, but takes more FPGA resources  | - If the access is not continugous, buffer must be flushed
+| - Makes efficient accesses to global memory but takes more FPGA resources  | - If the access is not contiguous, the buffer must be flushed
 | - Works for both loads and stores                                           | - Works only for loads

 The best LSU style depends on the memory access pattern in your design.
-There are trade-offs for each LSU, so picking a configuration solely based on area may compromise throughput.
-In this tutorial the access pattern is ideal for the prefetching LSU and it will acheive the same throughput as the burst coalesced LSU, but this is not always the case.
+There are trade-offs for each LSU, so picking a configuration solely based on the area may compromise throughput.
+In this tutorial, the access pattern is ideal for the prefetching LSU, and it will achieve the same throughput as the burst coalesced LSU, but this is not always the case.

 In addition to these two styles, there are also LSU modifiers.
 LSU modifiers are addons that can be combined with LSU styles, such as caching, which can be combined with the burst-coalesced LSU style.
-For more details on LSU modifiers and LSU styles, refer to Memory Accesses section in the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).
+For more details on LSU modifiers and LSU styles, refer to the Memory Accesses section in the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).

 ### Introduction to the LSU Control Extension

 The class: ```INTEL::lsu``` enables you to control the architecture of the LSU.
-The class has two member functions, load() and store() which allow loading from and storing to a global pointer, respectively.
+The class has two member functions, load() and store(), which allow loading from and storing to a global pointer.
 The table below outlines the different parameters the LSU control extension provides.
 These will be respected to the extent possible.
 |Control                              | Value                  |Default   |Supports
 ---                                   |---                     |---       |---